-Plenary Health will receive a payment from the Province when the project reaches substantial completion, which is expected in fall 2016.
-This payment will be followed by monthly service payments over a 30-year period for construction of the facility, building maintenance, lifecycle repair and renewal and project financing.
+Plenary Health will receive a payment from the Province when the project reaches substantial completion, expected in spring 2017.
+This payment will be followed by monthly service payments over a 30-year period for construction of the expansion, building maintenance, lifecycle repair and renewal, as well as project financing.